 - Provide a full text transcript of the video; or

-A full text transcript is a document that includes all information present in the audio or video source.
-This means including any visual cues (for example, ‘The fisherman holds up a large bass.’) as well as dialogue attribution and description.
+A text transcript is a document that includes all information present in the video, essentially a script for the video.
+This means including any visual cues (for example, ‘The fisherman holds up a large bass.’) as well as dialogue and non-speech sounds.

-If you’re going to the length of audio description for this guideline, you can also satisfy Guideline 1.2.5 and Guideline 1.2.7 by recording extended audio description tracks wherever necessary.
+If you’re going to the length of audio description for this guideline, you can also satisfy 1.2.5 – Audio Description (Pre-recorded) and 1.2.7 – Extended Audio Description by recording extended audio description tracks wherever necessary.